Australian Professional Standards for

 If you’re teaching in NT, the Teacher Registration Board of the Northern Territory is your starting point.
 This is the link to log into the TRB portal for teachers.
 You’ll find info about the initial and annual fees here.

 Only early childhood teachers who work in preschools attached to schools need to be registered as an employment condition in NT.
-Early childhood teachers, as well as teachers in rural and remote settings and casual teachers are encouraged to complete a TRB survey before 12 October 2018.

 Western Australia – Registration Path